DrosophilaGenomeEvolution/TrEMOLO/docs/assembly-correction.md

   --min-identity 80 \
   reference.fasta assembly.fasta corrected.fasta
 ```

+Add `--reorder-chromosomes` (or `--reference-order`) to the interchromosomal
+command to write paired query chromosomes in the order in which their partners
+occur in the reference FASTA.
+Names are not changed.
+Unpaired contigs are
+appended in their original query order, so the option never discards them.

 An existing alignment can be passed as a fourth positional argument.
 Its PAF
 orientation must be `reference` as target and `assembly` as query: